Rocket Languages (software): Language courses

-Rocket Languages offers 26 courses in 13 languages.
-All courses are web-based, do not require extra software installation and are compatible with Mac and PC.
+Rocket Languages offers language courses covering a range of languages.
+Its courses are web-based, do not require additional software installation, and are compatible with Mac and PC.

-Course access is provided via an online portal that requires a login, either on desktop or through an iOS or Android app.
-Members have lifetime access to their purchased materials which can be download for offline use.
+Course access is provided through an online portal that requires a login and can be accessed from desktop computers or through iOS and Android applications.
+Members receive lifetime access to purchased materials, which can also be downloaded for offline use.

-Courses provide a variety of lessons in speaking, writing, listening, reading and culture.
-Other learning tools include voice recognition technology, interactive tests, personalized word lists, flashcards and motivational features.
+Courses include lessons covering speaking, writing, listening, reading, and cultural topics.
+Other learning tools include speech recognition technology, interactive tests, personalized word lists, flashcards, and motivational features.

-Languages offered include Spanish, Sign Language, Russian, Portuguese, Korean, Japanese, Italian, Hindi, German, French, English, Chinese, Arabic, Inglés (English for speakers of Spanish), and 英語 (Eigo; English for speakers of Japanese).
+Languages offered have included Spanish, Sign Language, Russian, Portuguese, Korean, Japanese, Italian, Hindi, German, French, English, Chinese, and Arabic, as well as versions of English intended for Spanish- and Japanese-speaking learners.

 History

-When founded in 2005, Rocket Languages was self funded but became profitable after 12 months, after which revenue was reinvested back into developing new language courses.
+When founded in 2005, Rocket Languages was self-funded and became profitable after 12 months, after which revenue was reinvested in the development of additional language courses.

 Rocket Languages first developed Rocket Spanish, a Latin American Spanish course, followed by Rocket French, a French language course.

-As of April 2019, Rocket Languages has courses in 15 different languages.
+As of April 2019, Rocket Languages reported offering courses in 15 languages.

 Reception

-In 2009, Rocket Languages had over 70 thousand customers of which more than half were American learners over 35 years of age.
-Rocket Languages courses are sold internationally to over 90 countries, with the main demographic being the United States, Britain and Canada.
+In 2009, Rocket Languages had more than 70,000 customers, of whom more than half were American learners over 35 years of age.
+The company's courses were sold internationally in more than 90 countries, with the United States, Britain, and Canada representing major markets.

-As of January 2017, Rocket Languages has 1.2 million users worldwide.
+As of January 2017, Rocket Languages had 1.2 million users worldwide.